Katy-katy/Pac-Man-as-an-AI-Agent-search-/README.md

 Path found with total cost of 130 actions
 Search nodes expanded: 146

-2.Then I  implemented the breadth-first search (BFS) algorithm in the breadthFirstSearch function in search.py.
-Using a Queue I wrote  a graph search algorithm that avoids expanding any already visited states. python pacman.py -l mediumMaze -p SearchAgent -a fn=bfs -z .5
+Then I  implemented the **breadth-first search (BFS)** algorithm in the breadthFirstSearch function in search.py.
+Using a Queue I wrote  a graph search algorithm that avoids expanding any already visited states.

+python pacman.py -l mediumMaze -p SearchAgent -a fn=bfs -z .5

 ![Mockup for feature A](https://github.com/Katy-katy/Pac-Man-as-an-AI-Agent-search-/blob/master/bfs.png)